jovoight/jovoight/README.md

 - 👋 Hi, I’m @jovoight
 - 👀 I’m interested in ... full-stack development
 - 🌱 I’m currently learning ...
-React
+MySQL
 - 💞️ I’m looking to collaborate on ... anything!
 - 📫 How to reach me ... jovoight@gmail.com